-Everyone likes to think they're important, so feed this raw need by making your clients feel like they're the only person in the world you care about.
-Make them feel like they're your number one priority.
+Everyone likes to think they're important, so feed this raw need by making your clients feel like they're the only person in the world.
+Make them feel like your number one priority.
 Give them the impression that you love working for them, and only them.

 Clients love their own business.
-They love it so much, they'll want to talk about it endlessly.
-Be just as passionate about your client's company and they'll love you for it.
-Be sincerely interested and behave as though it's your own firm.
+They love it so much; they'll want to talk about it endlessly.
+Be just as passionate about your client's company, and they'll love you for it.
+Be sincerely interested and behave as though it's your firm.

 There's no 'I' in team

 When talking with your client, use language to reinforce your relationship like 'we' and 'us'.
 For example: "We should look at doing this for our next project" or "Wasn't it great when we achieved that?".
 Using language such as this will solidify your standing in your client's eyes and ensure you feel part of their team.

 Don't make promises you can't keep.
 Be honest with your client and manage their expectations.
 If you're realistic and pragmatic, your client will see that you're trustworthy.
 And when you do achieve more than they expect, you'll only exceed their expectations.